 Space is limited; reservations are required.
 Reservations are on a first-come, first-served basis.

 Simply Three is a critically acclaimed string trio that bridges the gap between classical music traditions and today’s popular culture.
-Their program, including popular music (from artists such as Adele and Coldplay), fiddle music, original compositions, and classical favorites, will captivate audiences of all ages.
-Students are invited to sing and clap along while gaining a new perspective on and appreciation for classical instruments.
+Using popular music (from artists such as Pharrell Williams and Twenty One Pilots), original compositions, and classical favorites, Simply Three offers audiences a musically superb and visually thrilling experience.
+Students are invited to sing and clap along while gaining a new perspective and an appreciation for classical instruments.

 THE NASH – BIG IDEAS IN JAZZ